qpdf/qpdf/manual/cli.rst

    memory and is therefore unsuitable for use with large files.
 This is why it's also not on by default.

+.. qpdf:option:: --report-mem-usage

+   .. help: best effort report of memory usage

+      This is used by qpdf's performance test suite to report the maximum amount of memory used in supported environments.

+   This is used by qpdf's performance test suite to report the maximum amount of memory used in supported environments.

 .. _unicode-passwords:

 Unicode Passwords